nickybell/smpa2152-fall23/assignments/final_exam/final_exam_answerkey.md

 |                 Income                 |           -0.03            | -0.09 – 0.03  |    0.306    |
 |              Observations              |            1500            |               |             |
 | R<sup>2</sup> / R<sup>2</sup> adjusted |       0.089 / 0.085        |               |             |

+> Americans who are satisfied with democracy are 21 points warmer
+> towards President Biden compared to those who are not satisfied with
+> democracy, controlling for education and income.